Social media is amazing. It's fast paced. It's fun. And it's a free way to advertise your business (unless you hire someone like me).

 Marketing Plan so you actually have something to post and keep your business moving forward

-If you don't have any of these, go and scream your business dreams into the bin.
+If you don't have any of these, go and SCREAM YOUR DREAMS INTO THE BIN.

 This is your Audience and Content Strategy simplified: